-Intrapreneur and marketing innovation strategist with endless curiosity and ideas.
+Growth marketer and strategy designer with endless curiosity and ideas.
 As a creative problem solver, I love making connections and drawing inspiration from unconnected situations and people.
 I approach my work by knowing that interdisciplinary collaboration and feedback make everything better; innovation is hard work; and empathy is essential.
 My career has spanned client services, product development, creative/web dev and business operations.
 I'm experienced in design thinking, facilitation, marketing and program strategy, writing, storytelling, networking, and...
 Continue Reading

 Join Ellevate Now

 In our community of experts, you’ll meet professional women committed to helping you succeed.
 We use the power of community to help you take the next step in your career.